Cost of Living in Brazil

 Cost of schooling in Brazil

 Expats with children will find that education costs in Brazil will rival, if not exceed, their rental expenses.
 Public schools in Brazil have a bad reputation, and Brazilians with the resources to do so almost always send their children to private schools.
-Expats seeking to enroll their children in the highly regarded international schools, however, will find them very expensive.
-Annual costs can range from BRL 40,000 - 70,000 per year, depending upon city and age of children, with a one-time registration fee of BRL 10,000 - 30,000 per child.
+Expats seeking to enrol their children in the highly regarded international schools, however, will find them very expensive.

 Cost of healthcare in Brazil

-Healthcare is also expensive in Brazil, with average cost of a doctor’s consultation for an uninsured patient of about BRL 200 - 250.
-However, many drugs that are prescription elsewhere are more easily available in Brazil, and pharmacists are well informed and easily available to answer questions and provide advice for simple health concerns.
+Healthcare is also expensive in Brazil.
+However, many drugs that are prescription elsewhere are more easily available in Brazil, and pharmacists are well-informed and easily available to answer questions and provide advice for simple health concerns.